CyrilleB79/outlookExtended/readme.md

 * NVDA compatibility: 2019.3 and beyond
 * Download [stable version][1]

-This addon improves the use of Microsoft Outlook by vocalizing some native commands, adding extra commands and adds extra features.
+This addon improves the use of Microsoft Outlook with NVDA: it vocalizes some native commands and adds extra commands and features.

 ## Commands